Skip to main content

 In some contexts, particularly when GnRH agonist therapy is used for conditions other than prostate cancer, add-back therapy may be considered.
 This involves administering low doses of sex hormones to mitigate the side effects of induced hypogonadism while maintaining the therapeutic benefits of GnRH suppression.

 For women, this might involve low-dose estrogen and progesterone.
-For men, low-dose testosterone might be considered, though this is less common in treatment due to the primary goal of androgen deprivation.
+For men, low-dose testosterone might be considered, though this is less common in prostate cancer treatment due to the primary goal of androgen deprivation.
 The goal is to find a balance that alleviates symptoms without compromising the primary treatment objective.

 Hormonal Support Strategies for Cognitive Well-being